watthem/matthewhendricks.net/blog/posts/where-to-earn-APY-for-your-cryptocurrencies-May-2021.md

 cover_image: https://images.unsplash.com/photo-1554134449-8ad2b1dea29e?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=750&q=80
 expert: As of May 2021, there are popular "DeFi" ways to earn ‘free’ cryptocurrency you may not know about.
 description: 3 simple methods of earning cryptocurrencies rewards
-tags: ["Fintech", "Decentralization", "Cryptocurrency", "Proof-of-Stake"]
+tags: ["fintech", "decentralization", "cryptocurrency", "proof-of-stake"]
 title: Where to earn APY for your Cryptocurrencies (May 2021)
 date: 2021-05-13
 published: true